-The AD834J is specified for use over the commercial temperature range of 0°C to +70°C and is available in an 8-pin DIP package and an 8-pin plastic SOIC package.
-AD834A is available in cerdip for operation over the industrial temperature range of -40°C to +85°C. The AD834S/883B is specified for operation over the military temperature range of -55°C to +125°C and is available in the 8-pin cerdip package.
-S-Grade chips are also available.
+The AD834J is specified for use over the commercial temperature range of 0°C to 70°C and is available in an 8-lead DIP package and an 8-lead plastic SOIC package.
+AD834A is available in cerdip and 8-lead plastic SOIC packages for operation over the industrial temperature range of -40° C to $+85^{\circ}$ C. The AD834S/D883B is specified for operation over the military temperature range of -55° C to $+125^{\circ}$ C and is available in the 8-lead cerdip package.
+S-grade chips are also available.

-REV. B
+REV. D

 Information furnished by Analog Devices is believed to be accurate and reliable.
-However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties which may result from its use.
+However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 No license is granted by implication or otherwise under any patent or patent rights of Analog Devices.